JordanMcGrathhhh/DynoReader/README.md

 # DynoReader - Jordan McGrath - 1-17-2022

-This program attempts to use Google's Tesseract OCR program to identify Horsepower and Torque figures from Dyno Sheets..
+This program attempts to use Google's OCR program, Tesseract, to identify Horsepower and Torque figures from Dyno Sheets.
 Despite only being able to automatically recognize and read two of the four original dyno sheets, this program serves as a great introduction to OCR and shows its true limits with less-than ideal input data.